Learn why this historic highway inspired a chart-topping hit in 1946 and see why millions drove it in search of the California dream.

-Start your trip in this idyllic oceanfront city, bounded by a 3.5-mi/5.6-km-long beach, and feeling more like a weekend getaway spot than a city just a few minutes west of downtown Los Angeles.
-Car-free options, including a shuttle to Los Angeles International Airport (8 miles/13 km south) make it a relaxing destination too—hang out on the city’s broad beach or the lively pier (complete with its own amusement park and rides) without having to stress about traffic or parking.
-Another great way to get around: rent cruiser bikes (rental shops abound) to follow the Marvin Braude Coastal Bike Trail.
-Known locally as “The Strand, the paved, multi-use path follows the oceanfront for roughly 22 miles/35 kilometers, from Santa Monica south to Torrance.
+This idyllic oceanfront city, bounded by a 3.5-mi/5.6-km-long beach, feels more like a weekend getaway spot than a city just a few minutes west of downtown Los Angeles.
+Hang out on the city’s broad beach or lively Pacific Pier (complete with its own amusement park).
+Or rent cruiser bikes to follow the Marvin Braude Coastal Bike Trail, aka “The Strand.”
+The paved, multi-use path follows the oceanfront for roughly 22 miles/35 kilometers, from Santa Monica south to Torrance.

-Santa Monica also stands out as a place for seriously great shopping.
-Downtown, pedestrian-only Third Street Promenade is lined with big-name brands, galleries, movie theaters, and comedy shows, including a luxurious, open-air shopping destination, Santa Monica Place.
-For a fresh take on the shopping scene, visit to one of Santa Monica’s outstanding farmers’ markets, which pop up weekly on city streets.
-Each of the city’s year-round market locations has its own unique charms: there’s picnicking on the lawn at Virginia Avenue Park (Saturdays), jazz at the Main Street market in Heritage Square (Sundays), and celebrity chefs looking for fresh produce at the Downtown Santa Monica market (Wednesdays and Saturdays).
+Santa Monica is also a place for serious shopping.
+Pedestrian-only Third Street Promenade is lined with big-name brands, galleries, movie theaters, and comedy shows, including open-air Santa Monica Place.
+Or visit one of Santa Monica’s outstanding farmers’ markets, which pop up weekly on city streets.

 This classy enclave northeast of downtown L.A. has long been a favored retreat of the well-heeled set.
 Drive the leafy streets, lined with elegant mansions of every shape and style, to have a spa treatment at the 1907 The Langham Huntington, an iconic hotel with ballrooms and terraced gardens.
 Nearby is Gamble House, one of the world’s finest examples of American Arts & Crafts architecture (docent-led tours noon to 3, Thursday through Sunday).
-At The Huntington Library, Art Collections, and Botanical Gardens, leave stress behind as you walk through exquisite and view priceless art treasures.
-Also visit the impressive collection of European paintings at the Norton Simon Museum Shop and dine in handsomely restored Old Pasadena, as well as in the outdoor Paseo Colorado complex, or along South Lake Avenue.
-Time your visit to catch a UCLA Bruins football game at the landmark Rose Bowl (also home to one of the best flea markets in the state; usually held the second Sunday of the month).
+At The Huntington Library, Art Collections, and Botanical Gardens, walk through exquisite gardens and view priceless art treasures.
+Also visit the impressive collection of European paintings at the Norton Simon Museum.
+Shop and dine in handsomely restored Old Pasadena, as well as in the outdoor Paseo Colorado complex, or along South Lake Avenue.
+Time your visit to catch a UCLA Bruins football game at the landmark Rose Bowl (also home to one of the best flea markets in the state; usually held the second Sunday of the month)

-Follow the base of the soaring San Gabriel Mountains via Interstate 210 to witness some of the world’s best racecar drivers at this legendary speedway in Fontana.
-Whether you’re into NASCAR, INDYCAR, or drag racing, Auto Club Speedway delivers all kinds of thrills for fans of powerful cars and high-speed action.
+Witness some of the world’s best racecar drivers at this legendary Fontana speedway.
+Whether you’re into NASCAR, INDYCAR, or drag racing, Auto Club Speedway delivers all kinds of thrills for fans of high-speed action.
 The 2-mile, D-shaped oval draws top drivers for springtime’s Auto Club 400, one of NASCAR’s premier events.
-INDYCAR events include the MAVTV 500, the season-ending race held under the lights.
-To really get the full experience and to see cars (and sometimes drivers) up-close, pick up pre-race pit passes for both NASCAR and INDYCAR events.
-And while the races are definitely the big draw, there are also live performances and stunt shows, and you can camp in the infield.
+INDYCAR events include the season-ending MAVTV 500.
+To get the full experience and see cars (and sometimes drivers) up-close, pick up pre-race pit passes for both NASCAR and INDYCAR events.
+And while the races are the big draw, there are also live performances, stunt shows, and infield camping.

 The speedway’s Auto Club Dragway also hosts National Hot Rod Association events, and if you want to put your mettle to the pedal, attend one of the racing schools held at the speedway throughout the year.
 Check the race schedule to know what’s going on when you’re on your road trip.